-By Lupita Peimbert – (Travel)
+By Lupita Peimbert.

-The Museum of Romantic Life is one of three literary museums in Paris.
+(Travel) The Museum of Romantic Life is one of three literary museums in Paris.
 It is free of charge.
 This place was a private home owned by an artist who was close to the King.
 Just imagine.
 The home was frequented by novelists, painters, and musicians whose life, events, and affairs gave this place a certain reputation.
 I assure you, once you are there, you’ll feel romantic, even if you are not French.

 Le Musée de la Vie Romantique continues to feel soft and a delicate place for the romantics who visit.
-On a cloudy morning one Spring, accompanied by my laptop and my red winter coat I visited, determined to spend the day seating in one of the little chairs and tables by the greenhouse turned Salon de Thé, and get inspired to write.
-The goddesses of creativity decided not to show up; instead, I spent the day venturing around, inside the house looking at the paintings, sculptures and family portraits, walking outside and imagining those who had walked there too.
+On a cloudy morning one Spring, accompanied by my laptop and a red winter coat I visited, determined to spend the day seating in one of the little chairs and tables by the greenhouse turned Salon de Thé, and get inspired to write.
+The goddesses of creativity decided not to show up; instead, I spent the day venturing around, inside the house looking at the paintings, sculptures, and family portraits, walking outside and imagining those who had walked there too.
 The times I remained seated I was thinking where George Sand, or Chopin, or Charles Dickens had seated, lost in La Vie Romantic.
-Those sort of thought, felt very romantic!
+Those sort of thoughts felt very romantic!

 HOW TO GET TO THE MOST ROMANTIC MUSEUM:

 Take the metro to Saint-Georges station and to make it more romantic, walk a few blocks from there.
 You can take a Velib and park at stations 38 rue Victor Massé or 4 rue Moncey.
 The entrance to the museum is free.
 You may want to pay a few Euros for audio in your language, or for a temporary exhibit.
-Tea, coffee and pastries are deliciously French.
+Tea, coffee, and pastries are deliciously French.
 Le Musée de la Vie Romantique, 16, rue Chaptal – 75009 Paris, France.

 For those who travel Solo: